Protecting Raw Python Scripts¶

 # → License prompt appears on first run

-The _pylocket_rt native extension and .pylocket_manifest must be in the same directory as the script.
+The native runtime library and protection manifest must be in the same directory as the script.

 Limitations¶